it-innovation/sam/doc/base.rst

    It is possible for `Object.Method` to be invoked in the context `Invocation`.

-.. function:: isInvocation(String invocation)

-   There is some invocation with the context `Invocation`.

 .. function:: local(Ref object, String invocation, String varName, Object value)

    In some invocation of `Object` in context `Invocation`, local variable